D.J. Reed ruled out for Jets on Sunday vs. Denver Broncos

 Rodgers return realistic.
 Aaron Rodgers returned to "The Pat McAfee Show" on Tuesday to reiterate his belief that he'll be back this season.
 Saleh believes that's reasonable, adding: “He’s got that mindset where if someone tells him he’s not capable or something is impossible, he’s like, you’ll see.
 So no, I don’t put it past him.”

 Practice report.
-OT Billy Turner (toe) did not practice, but Saleh believes he’ll play.
-LB Sam Eguavoen (ankle) was limited.
+OT Billy Turner (toe) did not practice, but Saleh believes he’ll play, though he's officially listed as questionable.
+LB Sam Eguavoen (ankle) and S Jarrick Bernard-Converse (foot) were limited and listed as questionable.
+T Carter Warren practiced fully but is listed as questionable.